15 Things You Should Know Before Travelling To Costa Rica

 4. Bring your own sunscreen, medication & anti-mosquito sprays

 I strongly suggest to bring your own sunscreen, anti-mosquito sprays and any medication you might need.
 Apparently, locals don’t really use these things often, so it’s only there for tourists at ridiculously high prices.
+A mosquito net definitely isn’t an unnecessary luxury either, especially if you’re travelling low-budget.

 Bonus tip: Use Uber instead of regular taxis whenever you can (there’s plenty in San José but I’ve also seen some in Jacó & Tamarindo).
 They’re SO much cheaper and there’s no arguing about the price!